-At the George, new and old rub shoulders with flair: contemporary music wafts through the bar, but a 16th-century fire crackles in the corner.
+At The George, new and old rub shoulders with flair: hip music wafts through the beamed Dragon Bar, while a 16th-century fire crackles in the corner.
 The enticing restaurant features walls of rust-coloured sail cloth, sociable sofas and banquettes, with Med-influenced bistro fare on the menu.
 The first-floor drawing room has a country house feel with its soft and sinkable seating, upholstered in green.
 This gives on to the breathtaking Georgian ballroom with elegant botanical murals, perfect for a big celebration.
 Best of all are the bedrooms - found within a warren of corridors, no two alike.
 An impeccable attention to comfort complements bold colours, statement wallpaper, mid-century furniture, wall-hangings, dreamy beds, and fine bathrooms.
 Eclectic and retro, this is style which delights.
 A fine hotel, in the best tradition – Henry would have approved.

-- The combination of olde English coaching inn and contemporary British style is terrific – characterful features include a bar ceiling made from 16th-century ship masts
+- The combination of olde English coaching inn and contemporary British style is terrific – characterful features include walls clad in recycled cheese palettes

 - Rooms are beautifully designed with retro touches.
-Luxe details include Frette linen, Tivoli radios and REN toiletries
+Luxe details include hand-made mattresses, Roberts radios and REN toiletries

-- You're encouraged to indulge yourself, so feel free to order breakfast in bed or a cocktail for when you're relaxing in the bath
+- Feel free to order breakfast in bed or a cocktail for when you're relaxing in the bath for maximum indulgence

 - There's no parking on-site; the hotel is located on Rye's High Street.
 Unload your bags first, then reception will guide you to a car park (about 5 minutes away)